oktadev/okta-blog/_source/_posts/2024-04-30-express-universal-logout.md

 import morgan from 'morgan';
 ```

-Add the following line in the `apps/api/src/main.ts` file and within your UL Route section to instruct the server to use Morgan:
+Add the following line to your UL route in `apps/api/src/main.ts`.
+It instructs the server to use Morgan:

 ```ts
 app.use(morgan('combined'))